 WHAT ABOUT SURGERY?

-Before your surgery, your podiatrist will take the time to carefully explain the surgical procedure and answer any questions you may have.
-Some surgical procedures may be done right in your podiatrist’s office.
+Before your surgery, your physician will take the time to carefully explain the surgical procedure and answer any questions you may have.
+Some surgical procedures may be done right in our office.
 You may be instructed to have someone drive you home following the surgery.

 Depending on your surgery, you may have to wear a splint, cast, or surgical shoe.
 Post-surgery, you will be told how to care for your foot and how soon you may start walking again.
 Until the foot can bear weight, you may need to walk with crutches or a cane.